Victor Robles Player Props: Nationals vs. Twins

 Victor Robles At The Plate

+- Robles has 18 hits this season and a team-best OBP of .388.

-- Among qualifying hitters, he ranks 43rd in batting average, while his on-base percentage ranks 54th and he is 149th in slugging.
+- Among the qualifying hitters, he ranks 34th in batting average, while his on-base percentage ranks 31st and he is 105th in slugging.

+- In 57.9% of his 19 games this season, Robles has picked up at least one hit.
+He's also had six multi-hit games.

-- Robles has driven in a run in four games this year (22.2%), but has had no multiple-RBI games.
+- Robles has driven in a run in five games this year (26.3%), but has had no multiple-RBI games.

-- He has scored at least one run four times this season (22.2%), including one multi-run game.
+- In five games this year (26.3%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.